-Sugarcane bagasse, and rice straw were obtained from a local factory and farmers in Perlis.
+Sugarcane bagasse, rice straw and rice husk were obtained from a local factory and farmers in Perlis.
 The samples were first dried in sunlight and then cut into small pieces (1-3 cm).
-The cut sugarcane bagasse and rice straw were ground to pass a 1.0 mm size screen.
+The cut sugarcane bagasse, rice straw and rice husk were ground to pass a 1.0 mm size screen.
 To reduce errors and confirm the results, each experiment was repeated in triplicate under the same conditions and the content of carbon and silica was given as the average of these three replicates.
-The fiber dimensions analysis were performed using Scanning Electron Microscope (SEM), MODEL JEOL (JSM/6460LA).
+The fiber dimensions analysis was performed using Scanning Electron Microscope (SEM), MODEL JEOL (JSM/6460LA).